AdobeDocs/experience-manager-cloud-service.en/help/onboarding/accessibility/web-accessibility.md

 ## Web Content Accessibility Guidelines (WCAG) 2.1 {#wcag-accessibility-guideslines}

 To help web designers and developers produce accessible websites the [Web Accessibility Initiative (WAI)](https://www.w3.org/WAI/) published the [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG/) in June 2018.

->[!NOTE]
->
-> WCAG 2.1 updates the previous version, WCAG 2.0, from 2008.
-See [WCAG 2.1 - Comparison with WCAG 2.0](https://www.w3.org/TR/WCAG21/#comparison-with-wcag-2-0).

->[!NOTE]
->
->An [updated version of the guidelines, WCAG 2.2,](https://www.w3.org/TR/WCAG22/) is currently in development, but will not be considered at this point in time.

 WCAG 2.1 provides [guidelines (with related success criteria) covering the accessibility levels and how to conform to them](https://www.w3.org/TR/WCAG/#conformance).